How to Sell Your Company for Maximum Value

 In addition to this, we provide you with a comprehensive marketing program that uses Google, Facebook, LinkedIn, YouTube, Yahoo, Bing, Bizbuysell, Businessesforsale.com, BusinessBroker.net, and many other sites.
 We don't advertise your company's name and protect your confidentiality by requiring potential buyers to sign a Non-Disclosure Agreement and provide us with information to make sure that they are qualified to purchase your business.
 We also utilize artificial intelligence, email marketing, and social media to get multiple buyers.

 This allows you to get the best price for your company.
-We have Senior Experienced Advisors in NY, CT, NJ, TX, PA, LA, SC, NM, and MA and our buyers come from throughout the United States as well as overseas.
+We have Senior Experienced Advisors in NY, CT, NJ, TX, PA, LA, NM, and MA and our buyers come from throughout the United States and overseas.
 There is no fee for our services until your Company is Sold.

 If you would like a confidential consultation, please click on the button below for a very brief seller registration form.
 We'll contact you in confidence and discuss how we can be of assistance.

 Who is the right buyer for your Company?

-The advantage of having a Broker that has a broad reach is that we work with many different types of buyers.
-We find that its best to keep an open mind because sometimes the best offer comes from another company in your industry and sometimes it comes from a company outside your industry or a private investor.
+The advantage of having a broker with a broad reach is that we work with many different types of buyers.
+We find that it's best to keep an open mind because sometimes the best offer comes from another company in your industry, and sometimes it comes from a company outside your industry or a private investor.